yashu1wwww/Bookmyshow-movies-auto-ratings-with-multiple-accounts/README.md

 #replace with your dot mails in rm.py add 15 dot mails of one gmail and another 15 dot mails in another gmail use
 these for dot gmails enter your gmail and press generate button after

-Replace the URL of the movie you want to rate on line 47.
+Replace the URL of the movie you want to rate on line 50th and do replace in below code where url is asked...

-Copy the URL of the movie you want to add to your automatic interests.
-Then, select the lines below and press 'Ctrl+H'.
-It will prompt you to replace the selected text, paste the copied URL, and click on 'Replace All'.
-After replacing the email and URL, the entire process will be automated.

 You only need to enter the OTP within 11 seconds (use your mobile phone for faster entry of OTP).

-Note: After replacing the email and URL, the entire process will be automated."
+## Note: After replacing the email and URL, the entire process will be automated."

 ## 👉use these technique to enter otp fastly